hjorthjort/hjorthjort.github.io/_posts/2016-12-10-the-deathbed-fallacy.markdown

 where the future is suddenly completely unimportant and the past is everything.
 Is that who you want to be dictating your life?

+*This post might be a work in progress.
+I hope I can clarify my ideas further, but I want to put them out there as the draft they are.*

 [wbw]: http://waitbutwhy.com/2014/10/religion-for-the-nonreligious.html
 [deathbed]: http://bronnieware.com/regrets-of-the-dying/
 [smbc]: http://www.smbc-comics.com/?id=3474